-To make life easy for you, I broke down the steps required if you want to buy futures and options.
+To simplify life, I broke down the steps required if you want to buy futures and options.

 - Choose a broker.
 We’ve written numerous reviews on the different charting platforms on the market.
-Please take the time to decide which one is for you.
-Luckily we’ve written extensively on them; click here for a link to our blog to find out more.
+So please take the time to decide which one is for you.
+Luckily, we’ve written extensively on them; click here for a link to our blog to learn more.

 - Choose a charting platform.
 Most brokers provide charting software, but the quality can be hit or miss.
 Once again, we’ve covered the different platforms in detail in our blog.

 - Pick your trading strategy.
 First, keep it simple!
-Pick one strategy and go with it, see if works.
+Pick one strategy go with it, and see if it works.
 Complicated systems lead to stressful, emotional trading, which is gambling.

 If you’re wondering how to buy futures and options, you can’t buy them without a broker.
-Whichever financial instrument you purchase, you’ll want a broker that has a reputation for fast and accurate order execution, low commissions costs, and cutting-edge tools.
+Whichever financial instrument you purchase, you’ll want a broker with a reputation for fast and accurate order execution, low commission costs, and cutting-edge tools.

-You need to choose the best broker for your needs lest you end up with ridiculous fees and terrible fills.
+You must choose the best broker for your needs, lest you incur ridiculous fees and terrible fills.

 Let’s take a look at this a little closer.

-Headquartered in Chicago, Infinity Futures, LLC is an Independent Introducing Brokerage firm.
-For the past 25 years, Infinity has been providing traders access to markets worldwide.
+Headquartered in Chicago, Infinity Futures, L.L.C. is an Independent Introducing Brokerage firm.
+For 25 years, Infinity has provided traders access to markets worldwide.

 As an Independent Introducing Brokerage firm, they don’t personally execute your order requests.
-In fact, they send your order requests to another firm for execution.
+Instead, they send your order requests to another firm for execution.

-The reason they do this is because they’d instead focus their energies on their clients.
+They do this because they’d instead focus their energies on their clients.
 Which means you can pick up the phone and get direct access to support.

-TransAct Futures provides the trading software, facilitates trade execution with the exchange and holds customer money in customer segregated accounts.
+TransAct Futures provides trading software, facilitates trade execution with the exchange, and holds customer money in segregated customer accounts.

-All of this means that Infinity Futures is your broker, and TransAct Futures is the futures commissions merchant (FCM).
+This means that Infinity Futures is your broker, and TransAct Futures is the futures commissions merchant (F.C.M.).